robtweed/golgi/README.md

 **NOTE: ** You must use a modern browser that supports WebComponents!

-See the [*./examples/sbadmin*](./examples/sbadmin) folder for the actual *Golgi* source code files that actually run the live example.
+See the [*./examples/sbadmin*](./examples/sbadmin) folder for the actual *Golgi* source code files that run the live example.

 # About Golgi